lazzarello/awesome-crypto-art/README.md

 Please add your suggestions to the appropriate section in _alphabetical order_.

-If you want to discuss something more complex than adding or editing an entry, (such as the addition of new sections or major edits) please feel free to file an issue.
+If you want to discuss something more complex than adding or editing an entry, (such as the addition of new sections or major edits) please feel free to [file an issue](https://github.com/obxium/awesome-crypto-art/issues) so that we can discuss it further.

 :tada::heart: Thank you for sharing!